-Microwave ablation uses microwaves to kill the cancer and laser ablation uses laser light treatment to kill the cancer.
 High-intensity focused ultrasound ablation (HIFU) is the use of high-energy, high frequency sound waves to produce a high temperature inside the tumour cells to kill them.
-These procedures are still experimental, and they will only be offered as part of a clinical trial.
+This procedures is experimental, and only offered as part of a clinical trial.